H7O/DB2RestAPI/README.md

-# Automatic Database-to-REST API generator
+# No-Code Database-to-REST API generator

 A no-code solution that automatically converts your SQL queries to RESTful APIs without API coding knowledge.